 One trend that Q4Launch has recognized is that traffic to website homepages is down, but traffic to interior pages is rising.
 This could be a result of Google ranking interior landing pages higher in their searches because interior pages provide better answers to questions.
 This means that marketers should make their interior pages as attractive and useful as their homepage in order to convert that increased traffic to sales.

 Google Analytics allows website owners the opportunity to look into how effective their marketing efforts are.
-Paid search, blogs, email and referring partners are all marketing methods that can prove essential for hospitality companies, and each method has its own strengths and weaknesses.
+Paid search, blogs, email, Search Engine Optimization and referring partners are all marketing methods that can prove essential for hospitality companies, and each method has its own strengths and weaknesses.
 For example, paid search offers a good return on investment and it can be turned on or off to drive traffic seasonally or for important events, but the results don’t last past the end of the campaign.
 Analytics allows traffic to be monitored over the course of any marketing drive to note its effectiveness and worth.

 Travel and hospitality professionals should turn to Google Analytics to help get to know their businesses better.
 Audience, habits, advertising returns and more are all recognizable in the data on the website, making digital marketing Charleston SC more effective and efficient.
 The professionals at Q4Launch are ideally suited to explore Analytics dashboards and suggest marketing tactics that improve business in the hospitality industry in Charleston and beyond.

 For information about the Charleston Travel and Hospitality Marketing Professionals Meetup, contact Galileo COO Erin Miller firstname.lastname@example.org.
 Galileo is dedicated to organizing travel marketing networking and learning opportunities for the Charleston area.